open-campaign-logger/compendium-generator/README.md

 The following compendiums are currently supported:

 ### Dungeons & Dragons 5th Edition Bestiary
-A collection of open-sourced, 5e compatible mosters derived from the following [open5e-api ](https://github.com/open5e/open5e-api) data sets:
+A collection of open-sourced, 5e compatible monsters derived from the following [open5e-api ](https://github.com/open5e/open5e-api) data sets:
 * **Systems Reference Document** (Wizards of the Coast)
 * **Tome of Beasts**, (Kobold Press)
 * **Tome of Beasts2 2**, (Kobold Press)